LinuxLab-ESGI/Minicom-Memento/README.md

 So, what is Minicom ?
 It's a useful package to handle a serial connection on Linux systems between your device and another equipment.
 It's (most of the time) a direct connection, so the wire is plugged without any intermediate.
 Minicom is free and open source, and runs under most linux distributions.
 Finally, it handles the well-known standards like RS-232, RS-485 or RS-422.

 >As I said before, most of the time serial connections need a wire to join directly the PC and the device.
 But alternatives exist like the Moxa 6150 for example.
-This kind of equipment permits to join the device via an ethernet connection.
+This kind of equipment permits to join the device via an Ethernet connection.
 So, you don't have do be physically in front of the device especially for reloading it and in this case, Minicom is useless.
 It only needs a simple terminal to initialize a telnet/ssh connection through the equipment !

 ## II - Minicom configuration